joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 $ cargo build --target wasm32-unknown-unknown
 ```

-Lastly, let's install the `wasm-bindgen-cli` command-line application so we can leverage our newly created Webassembly code:
+Let's install the `wasm-bindgen-cli` command-line application so we can leverage the WebAssembly code we created:

 ```bash
 $ cargo install -f wasm-bindgen-cli
 ```

-Once installed, we can take our Webassembly code generated by Rust and create a wrapping around it for our React code:
+Once installed, we can take our WebAssembly code generated by Rust and create a wrapping around it for our React code:

 ```bash
 $ wasm-bindgen target/wasm32-unknown-unknown/debug/rusty_react.wasm --out-dir build